AKumar-97/Library-System/README.md

 # Library-System
-It is a simple CRUD application to implement the operations of a Library.
+A simple Spring Boot REST API using basic CRUD operations to implement a virtual Library(inventory) of books.
 Operations include basic management of books based on their Names, IDs and Author's name.
+User can successfully add, delete and update books to the inventory and thus maintain a personal Library(inventory) of books.